mccaleccloud/mccaleccloud.github.io/index.md

-# Hello World
+# Welcome
-This is a test.
+This site contain documentation and information for mccalec.cloud.